Kotlin/anko/README.md

 }
 ```

-You can even execute tasks using your own ExecutorService:
+You can even execute tasks using your own `ExecutorService`:

 ```kotlin
 val executor = Executors.newScheduledThreadPool(4)